From Vision to Action: Setting SMART Goals for Middle School CTE

 Goals should never sit in a binder on a shelf.
 They must be revisited regularly in team meetings, student reflections, and classroom planning.
 Build in check-ins, celebrate milestones, and be ready to adjust as challenges arise.

-When goals are connected back to your shared vision, they don’t feel like compliance—they feel like progress.
-They become the rallying points that keep everyone aligned and moving forward.
+When goals are connected back to the shared vision, they do not feel like compliance.
+They feel like progress.
+They become rallying points that keep everyone aligned and moving forward.

-Coming up next in this series: We’ll explore how to clarify roles and responsibilities so that everyone on the team knows how they contribute to making the vision a reality.
+The next step in this process is to clarify roles and responsibilities, ensuring that every member of the team understands their contribution to making the vision a reality.

-Because when everyone owns a piece of the work, success is shared—and sustainable.
+When everyone owns a piece of the work, success becomes shared and sustainable.